Comparison · VERIFIED APRIL 2026

 Final verdict: Bolt.new vs Grok

 Both Bolt.new and Grok are strong tools in the coding space, but they serve different needs.
 Bolt.new stands out for true full-stack in browser, making it ideal for quick prototyping.
-Grok differentiates with largest context window (2m tokens), which benefits users focused on x/twitter power users.
+Grok is best at largest context window (2m tokens) — particularly for teams focused on x/twitter power users.

 The best approach is to try Bolt.new's free tier and Grok's free tier to see which fits your specific workflow.